 But the PA Dutch tradition is to use up the flour, sugar and lard in the pantry and make a donut style treat.

-Personally, I cannot stand molasses, so I use the day to eat regular, Americanized versions of the fastnacht.
+Personally, I cannot stand molasses.
+So I use the day as an excuse to eat regular, Americanized versions of the fastnacht.

 Both fasnacht and fastnacht are accepted spellings.